kajaws/DAT250-expass/Expass3.md

 ## Expass 3
-Link to my code for this assignment: https://github.com/kajaws/expass3
+Link to my frontend code: https://github.com/kajaws/expass3/tree/main/frontend

-Link to last week's code: https://github.com/kajaws/expass2
+Link to the expass3 repository: https://github.com/kajaws/expass3

 ### Technical problems that encountered during installation and how they were resolved
 I did not experience any particular technical issues during the installation process.